Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-vmware-solution/_index.md

 **Recommendation/Guidance**

 Ensure there are enough compute resources to avoid host resource exhaustion.
-Azure VMware Solution uses vSphere DRS and vSphere HA to manage workload resources dynamically, however sustained host CPU utilization of over 95% can contribute to high CPU Ready times which will impact running workloads.
+Azure VMware Solution uses vSphere DRS and vSphere HA to manage workload resources dynamically.
+However, sustained host CPU utilization of over 95% can contribute to high CPU Ready times, which will impact running workloads.

 **Resources**